-The website also provides detailed information about Nagoya University and its faculties of Engineering, Letters, Education, Law, Economics, Informatics, Science, Medicine, and Agricultural Sciences.
+The website also provides detailed information about Nagoya University and its faculties of Engineering, Humanities, Education, Law, Economics, Informatics, Science, Medicine, and Agricultural Sciences.
 Take full advantage of the site to learn everything you would like to know about Nagoya University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.

 Aichi / National

 Nagoya University will join 2015 ESF Higher Education Fair in Hong Kong on Jan 21.

 The International Academic Exchange Office aims at providing a truly open space mainly for international students, but it also aims at making it possible for foreign researchers and Japanese students to make use of the room at ease.

 At the International Academic Exchange Office, four international student advisors, and the executive officers of the Student Affairs Office and the General Affairs Office cooperate to give advice to students.